 Big Timber, 33 miles east of Livingston, is located near a geographical transition point.
-West of town, the Absaroka Range rises to lofty heights, while east stretch the vast Great Plains.
+West of town, the Absaroka Range rises to lofty heights, while east stretches the vast Great Plains.
 The Crazy Mountains’ jagged summits rise to the north of Big Timber towering more than 11,000 feet.
-Predominantly a livestock producing and recreational community, Big Timber is surrounded by the Gallatin National Forest.
+Predominantly a livestock-producing and recreational community, Big Timber is surrounded by the Gallatin National Forest.

 William Clark came through the region in 1806 on his way back from the Pacific.
 "Rivers Across" in his journal refers to the spot on the Yellowstone just below Big Timber where, directly across from one another, the Boulder River and Big Timber Creek empty into the Yellowstone.
 Clark named Big Timber Creek for the unusually large cottonwood trees growing by its mouth.

 The early 1880s brought the railroad to the country.
 At its projected westward advancement for the winter of 1882, at the spot Clark named Rivers Across, a few enterprising individuals constructed the settlement of Dornix, meaning "large, smooth stones".
 Unfortunately, due to an open winter, the railroad didn’t stop but went on to the foot of the Bozeman Hill.
 Having hurt Dornix, the railroad now gave it a purpose for existence.
 To build the roadbed, vast numbers of ties were cut in the mountains during the winter, then floated down the creeks during spring high water to points on the railroad.
 With its position, Dornix was the logical spot for docking ties coming down the Boulder.